Swendude/JS-functions/index.md

 ### Defining functions

-With this 'definition' of our new function **Increase** we could write an instruction like 'Increase 7'.
+With this 'definition' of our new function **increase** we could write an instruction like 'Increase 7'.
 We expect the result to be 8.
-Let's look at what **Increase** looks like in javascript.
+Let's look at what **increase** looks like in javascript.

 ```javascript
 function increase(num) {
   return (num + 1);
 }
 ```
-This is called a 'function definition', and that's exactly what it does there is no code that gets executed here.
+This is called a **function definition**, and that's exactly what it does there is no code that gets executed here.
 It defines a function named 'increase' that has a single argument named 'num', the steps needed to execute this function are defined within the curly brackets following the name and arguments.
-We call the steps between curly brackets the 'function body'.
-A functions name and it's arguments are called the 'function signature'.
+We call the steps between curly brackets the **function body**.
+A functions name and it's arguments are called the **function signature**.

 <a name="using"/>
 ## Using functions